IAmDylanDennison/SE2020/VideoStreaming-Assignment.md

 * **Create a class diagram of the system**.
 Create a class diagram of the system.
 Make sure each class is included and the relationships between classes documented.
 Store a PDF of the diagram in the repository.
 Name it ClassDiagram-Orginal.pdf.

-* **Create unit test cases**.
-Create an issue in the repository for each set of unit test cases.
+* **Create test cases for each system feature**.
+Create an issue in the repository for each set of test cases.
 Then, assign them to a member of the team.
 Note that before you perform any refactoring on a class, you will need a complete set of test cases.
 You will be using the Catch2 unit testing framework.
 Documentation and a tutorial are at https://github.com/catchorg/Catch2.
 This is already set up in the project.

 * **Perform Refactorings** Contribute  refactorings by creating issues in the repository.
 These issues must give a motivation for why the refactoring is necessary, and include the name of the refactoring.
 There will be a list of refactoring to perform.